-Game history and changes
+La Primitiva Game History and changes

-La Primitiva’s first draw was held on December 10th 1763, and the original structure of the game required players to match five numbers from a range of 1 – 90.
+La Primitiva’s first draw was held on December 10th, 1763, and the original structure of the game required players to match five numbers from a range of 1 – 90.
 La Primitiva was actually removed from play for a period of time by royal order in 1862, however was re-established in August of 1985.
-It was run by the ‘Organismo Nacional de Loterias y Apuestas del Estado (ONLAE) following its return, and took the play format which is still used today.
+It was run by the ‘Organismo Nacional de Loterias y Apuestas del Estado (ONLAE) following its return and took the play format which is still used today.
 One thing that was added in November 2012 was the new prize category, which saw jackpot winners who correctly match six numbers as well as the Reintegro number (randomly assigned to players’ ticket) collect an additional sum of money on top of the previous jackpot prize.

-La Primitiva means “the primitive one” in English which is a hint towards its long history in Spain.
+La Primitiva means “the primitive one” in English, which is a hint towards its long history in Spain.